sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 ---
-description: 'If you wish to feed FlightAware, follow the steps below.'
+description: 'If you wish to feed FlightRadar24, follow the steps below.'
 ---

 # Feeding FlightRadar24